timashovboris/karriere-at-scraper/README.md

 ### Features
 - Automated job search and data extraction from Karriere.at
-- Uses Selenium WebDriver (Firefox) for web scraping
+- Uses Selenium WebDriver for web scraping
 - Proxy support for anonymous requests
-- Handles pagination and dynamically loads more job listings
+- Can parse many job types and locations in one run
 - Saves extracted job data to a CSV file

 ### Requirements
 - Python 3.x
 - Selenium
-- Firefox WebDriver (Geckodriver)
+- a WebDriver (Geckodriver, Chromedriver, or Microsoft Edge WebDriver)
-- FreeProxy (optional for proxy support)
+- FreeProxy (for proxy support)
 - Pandas (for data processing)

 ---